NikosMav/NikosMav/README.md

 ## 👋 Hello!

-I'm Nikos Mavrapidis, a Software Engineer with a passion for creating efficient, scalable, and innovative solutions.
+I'm Nikos, a Software Engineer with a passion for creating efficient, scalable, and innovative solutions.
 Currently, I work at Software Competitiveness International S.A., contributing to high-impact software development projects.
 My technical expertise spans software development, data analytics, and machine learning.

 ## 🛠 Tech Stack